vyshak-git/VSD-SoC-Design-Workshop/README.md

 ![Screenshot from 2024-05-04 17-15-43](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/46fe098b-404c-4acf-aa94-792c7c7d00cd)
 ![Screenshot from 2024-05-04 17-16-00](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/3ced9a5c-ab0d-40ac-9b26-69faaf2bfc73) <br>
 Here the first value depicts the offset value and the second value depicts the pitch of the metal.
 X means on the x-axis and Y means on the y-axis. so the offset of li1 on x-axis is 0.23um and on y-axis it is 0.17um.
 The metal pitch for li1 on x-axis is 0.46um and on y-axis it is 0.34um. <br>
-Now we need to convert our grid lines according to the track information.
+Now let us convert our grid lines according to the track information to check if the input and output ports fall at the intersection of the grids.
 Let us look at the current grid lines, <br>
 ![Screenshot from 2024-05-04 17-17-33](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/ec135b6e-41a3-4e0f-af7c-84e4664e02b5)

 The ports need to fall on the intersection of the grid lines so that they can be connected easily both vertically and horizontally.
 The width of the standard cell must be in the odd multiples of X pitch.
 We set the grid values according to the track info file. <br>